Liily77/lydianeghad.github.io/README.md

 George is concerned with the inconsistent growth of his plant.
 He wants us to write a program to perform some simple analysis with him.

+<h4>Electronics Store</h4>

+You work in an electronics store.
+Your task is to clean and format data that contains information about some devices.

+Let's build a Python program to help you with that task!

 <a href='https://codespaces.new/Liily77/lydianeghad.github.io'><img src='https://github.com/codespaces/badge.svg' alt='Open in GitHub Codespaces' style='max-width: 100%;'></a>